apache/arrow-site/_posts/2022-10-19-arrow-flight-sql-jdbc.md

 The JDBC driver was merged for the Arrow 10.0.0 release, and the [source code][impl] can be found in the Arrow repository.
-Once Arrow 10.0.0 is released (which is planned for October 2022), official builds of the driver will be available alongside other Arrow libraries.
+Once Arrow 10.0.0 is released (which is planned for October/November 2022), official builds of the driver will be available as part of the Arrow libraries.
 Dremio is already making use of the driver, and we're looking forward to seeing what else gets built on top.
 Of course, there are still improvements to be made.
 If you're interested in